tariq-almalki/authn-jwt/README.md

 `docker run --name redis-container -dp [127.0.0.1:]6379:6379 redis`

-_the part between square brackets is optional you run it without it._
+_the part between square brackets is optional you can run it without it._

 ## Preview